 I have a very specific strategy in place that really has taken a long time to perfect.
 But it works for me, at least, it does at the moment.
 Because that’s the thing with writing; a strategy that works for me now, might not do so in five years.
 It’s all about being adaptable, about being willing to try new things, being open to changing things up.

 This blog post is pretty long already, so I’ll write a second one explaining my strategy, showing how I mange to write and publish four books a year.
+Check out How a Discovery Writer Learnt to Read Maps (part 2)

 This post was written as part of the Insecure Writer’s Support Group blog hop.
 If you want to visit the other IWSG member blogs, or sign up yourself, you can do so here.